Testing the physiological profiling of swimmers with PhD student, Karla Bulte

 Testing has commenced, looking at validating the 12 x 25 metre 3-minute all out test, proposed by VIS Swimming Physiology Lead, Dr Lachlan Mitchell.

-Her research will be on display at the VIS Open Day on September 20, where Bulte will be conducting live demonstrations of her performance testing to members of the public.
+Her research was on display at the VIS Open Day on September 20, where Bulte conducted live demonstrations of her performance testing to members of the public.

 View the full program here